General Information About the Course#

 Two homework assignments will be given.

-All answers in the HW assignments must be justified, and all necessary explanations and reasoning included.
+All answers in the HW assignments should be justified, and all necessary explanations and reasoning included.
+The focus should be on correct logical conclusions and mathematical accuracy in formulations.
+A perfect submission contains all the necessary reasoning, but nothing more.

-Project Period#
+The Project Period#

 Materials#